kenzoawa/tfcodeinp/README.md

  - route tables for the public subnet
  - internet gateway

-NAT is not included due to RDS no EC2 instances in the private subnet.
+NAT is not provisioned due to RDS no EC2 instances in the private subnet.

 ALB/ELB
  - multi-az for the public subnets